Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 as well as any items within that compartment, shall be subject to seizure by

-the Department of State Police or by any municipal or other local law
+the Illinois State Police or by any municipal or other local law

 enforcement agency within whose jurisdiction that property is found as provided